GuansongPang/deviation-network/README.md

 * scipy==1.1.0
 * tensorboard==1.10.0

+See the full paper below for the implemenation details of DevNet.

 ## Full Paper
 The full paper can be found at [ACM Portal](https://dl.acm.org/citation.cfm?id=3330871) or [arXiv](https://arxiv.org/abs/1911.08623)

 ## Citation
->Pang, Guansong, Chunhua Shen, and Anton van den Hengel.
+>Guansong Pang, Chunhua Shen, and Anton van den Hengel.
 "Deep anomaly detection with deviation networks."
 In Proceedings of the 25th ACM SIGKDD International Conference on Knowledge Discovery & Data Mining, pp. 353-362.
 2019.